 Hotel Adlon KempinskiThe Hotel Adlon Kempinski undoubtedly boasts the most distinguished location in the city—right on historic Pariser Platz, opposite the Brandenburg Gate.
-The original incarnation of the hotel opened in 1907, commissioned by none other than Kaiser Wilhelm II.
-Despite playing host to such illustrious guests as Tsar Nicholas II, Albert Einstein, and Franklin Roosevelt, the hotel was almost completely destroyed after World War II.
-A new hotel was eventually opened in 1997, and continues to draw celebrities, politicians, and the occasional aristocrat—in 2002, Michael Jackson famously held his nine-month-old son over the fourth-floor balcony.
+The original incarnation opened in 1907 with the blessing of none other than Kaiser Wilhelm II.
+Despite playing host to such illustrious guests as Tsar Nicholas II, Albert Einstein, and Franklin Roosevelt, the building was almost destroyed after World War II.
+A new hotel was eventually opened in 1997 and continues to draw celebrities, politicians, and the occasional aristocrat—in 2002, it was here that Michael Jackson notoriously dangled his nine-month-old son out the window.

 Needless to say, the hotel is the last word in stately—if somewhat conservative—luxury, as heralded by its glamorous, balconied lobby, which greets guests with the sounds of live piano and a trickling fountain.
 The sumptuous rooms come with marble bathrooms, full-size work desks, and entertainment centers; the three restaurants include the two-Michelin-starred Lorenz Adlon Esszimmer, serving classic European dishes such as braised shoulder of lamb (there’s a four-week waitlist for reservations, so plan accordingly).
 A luxury spa and a range of boutiques offering everything from fine wines to jewelry to porcelain are also on-site.